MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

     ![To remove the camera, pull up and forward.](images/hub2smartcamera2.png)

+> [!TIP]
-3. Attach the lens cover to the back of the camera when not in use.
+> The camera includes a cover that magnetically snaps to the front of the camera for privacy when not in use and to the back of the camera for storage.

-## Auto-framing
+## Automatic framing

-AI-powered Surface Hub 2 Smart Camera dynamically adjusts the video feed, re-framing the view when someone leaves, more people come in, or a person interacts with content on the display.
+Automatic framing automatically zooms and keeps you centered in the video when you move around.

+## Windows 10 Team 2020 update (20H2)

+Managing the camera varies depending on the OS installed on Surface Hub.
+By default, Surface Hub 2S runs Windows 10 Team 2020 update (20H2).
+If you have [migrated your Surface Hub](surface-hub-2s-migrate-os.md) to run Windows 11 Pro or Windows 11 Enterprise, refer to [the section below](#windows-11-desktop-on-surface-hub).

-### Manage auto-framing settings
+### Manage Automatic framing settings

-When you install the Surface Hub Smart Camera, auto-framing is enabled by default.
-You can manage auto-framing from the Settings app, via an On/Off toggle that sets the automatic framing state at the start of each Surface Hub session.
+When you install the Surface Hub Smart Camera, automatic framing is enabled by default.
+You can manage automatic framing from the Settings app, via an On/Off toggle that sets the automatic framing state at the start of each Surface Hub session.

-**To adjust auto-framing:**
+**To adjust automatic framing:**

 1. On your Surface Hub 2S, sign in as **Admin**.